Jade-Quinn/recipely/README.md

 - [FontAwesome 5.15.4](https://fontawesome.com/) is used for social links and the rating stars.

-- [Google Fonts](https://fonts.google.com/) is used for most fonts on the site.
+- [Google Fonts](https://fonts.google.com/) is used for teh font on the site.

 - [jQuery](https://jquery.com/) to easily manipulate the DOM and update Materialize tools that require initialization.